 PROPOSED CHANGE #4: Establishing processes for replacing ex officio Directors (the Editor, Liaison Member, and Co-Chairs of the AAR Christian Spirituality Group) who resign or are removed from office

+Ex officio Directors: If the Editor resigns or is removed, the Board, in consultation with the Editorial Board, will appoint an interim Editor.
+As soon as possible, a new Editor will be elected by the membership.
+The Board and Editor will decide whether the interim Editor may stand for election for a full term.
+If the Liaison Member resigns or is removed, the Board, in consultation with the Editor, will decide whether an interim Liaison Member should be appointed or whether a new Liaison Member should be elected at the next Members Meeting.
+If an interim Liaison Member is to be appointed, the Nominations Committee will propose names to the Board of Directors, who will consult with the Editor in choosing an appointee.
+The Board and Editor will also decide whether the interim Liaison Member may stand for election for a full term.
+If a Co-chair of the Christian Spirituality Group resigns or is removed, the Nominations Committee will provide a list of names to the Board, which will choose a new Co-chair to complete the term and to stand for election at the next Members Meeting.
+The Board will then nominate this person, following AAR regulations, to begin a full term as Co-chair.

-After serving a term on the Board of Directors, whether as an elected or ex officio member, a member may be nominated to the Board again after a hiatus of three years.
-By exception, this statement does not apply to the positions of Vice President/President-lect, who may be elected to that position while serving, or within three years of serving, as an t-arge or ex officio Director; and the Liaison Member, who may be elected to that position while serving, or within three years of serving, on the Board in any capacity except as Editor or Liaison Member.
+Nomination of Previous Directors: After serving a term on the Board of Directors, whether as an elected or ex officio member, a member may be nominated to the Board again after a hiatus of three years.
+By exception, this statement does not apply to the positions of Vice President/President-Elect, who may be elected to that position while serving, or within three years of serving, as an at-large or ex officio Director; and the Liaison Member, who may be elected to that position while serving, or within three years of serving, on the Board in any capacity except as Editor or Liaison Member.

 PROPOSED CHANGE #5: Removing the requirement that nominees to the Nominations Committee be regular attendees at the Members’ Meeting

-Nominations Committee: The Nominations Committee shall be composed of three members: two members elected at largedeletion: and one ex officio member from the Board, namely the current Vice-President/President-Elect.
+Nominations Committee: The Nominations Committee shall be composed of three members: two members elected at large [deletion: The text previously required that these members be chosen “from among those current members who have regularly attend the Annual Meetings.”
+This stipulation, unique to the description of those nominated to the Nominations Committee, seemed unnecessary and unhelpful.] and one ex officio member from the Board, namely the current Vice-President/President-Elect.
 The elected members serve staggered three-year terms.
 The role of the elected members of the Nominations Committee is to assure that the preferences of the membership, expressed through the mail-in suggestions of names, is honored.
-The role of the ex officio member is to represent the needs of the Board, in particular by working with the new members to choose candidates specific qualifications needed on the current Board.
+The role of the ex officio member is to represent the needs of the Board, in particular by working with the new members to choose candidates in a way that honors diversity and attends to specific qualifications needed on the current Board.

+Dues: The dues will be proposed by the Secretary/Treasurer and submitted by the President for approval by majority vote of the membership attending the Annual Members Meeting.
+The fiscal year of the Society shall commence on June 1 and end on May 31.

 Constitutional Amendments: The Constitution of the Society may be amended by a 2/3 vote of the members voting at an Annual Members Meeting, or by 2/3 of the votes cast by the membership voting by mail.